drewsilcock/aytw/README.md

 # Are You The Wombat

-A game written in Zig where you match up wombats in their winter burrow.
+A mathematical simulation/dating game written in Zig where you match up wombats in their winter burrow with each other.

 ## Game Logic

 The game has the same underlying logic as reality TV show "Are You The One", but it's about wombats.

+*(For legal reasons, this is a work of fiction and any similarity to any actual reality TV game shows, living or dead, is purely coincidental.)*

 ### Modes

-**Standard mode** = M males and M females giving N=2M total contestants and M! possibile scenarios.
+**Standard mode** = M males and M females giving N=2M total contestant wombats and M! possibile scenarios.

-**Bisexual mode** = N total contestants, each of which can be paired with any other contestant other than themselves, giving (N-1)!! = N!/(2^(N/2) * (N/2)!) possible scenarios. (x!! means the double factorial of x, which is like a factorial but you skip every other number, e.g. 5! = 5 * 3 * 1).
+**Bisexual mode** = N total contestants, each of which can be paired with any other wombat other than themselves, giving (N-1)!! = N!/(2^(N/2) * (N/2)!) possible scenarios. (x!! means the double factorial of x, which is like a factorial but you skip every other number, e.g. 5!! = 5 * 3 * 1).

 The following tables show the total n# scenarios for each n# contestants, which puts constraints on the solvability of the setup.